Acai bowls are all the rage these days for a good reason. The

 powder to make an Acai bowl which is basically a smoothie in a bowl.

-You can also blend in bananas or other sweet fruit to sweeten up your Acai base.
+You can also blend in bananas or your sweetener of choice to sweeten up the Acai base.

 Lingonberries are also called alpine cranberry, foxberry, and mountain berry.